AnyLogic

 • Agents are not the same thing as cellular automata and they do not have to live in discrete space (like the grid in The Game of Life).
 In many agent based models space is not present at all.
 When space is needed, in most cases it is continuous, sometimes a geographical map or a facility floor plan.

 • Agent based modeling does not assume clock “ticks” or “steps” on which agents test conditions and make decisions (synchronous discrete time).
 Most well-built and efficient agent based models are asynchronous (conditions are tested and things happen only when they need to).
-Continuous time dynamics may also be a part of agent or environment behavior.
+Continuous time dynamics may also be a part of agent behavior.

 • Agents are not necessarily people.
 Anything can be an agent: a vehicle, a piece of equipment, a project, an idea, an organization, an investment.
 A model of a steel converter plant where each machine is modeled as an agent and steel is produced as a result of their interaction, is an agent based model.